What is a Mortgage Temporary Assurance policy?

 If you move house or increase your mortgage, a new policy can be arranged to take account of the changed circumstances, and your existing cover cancelled.
-You must take out the new policy within 3 months of the new mortgage commencing.
+You must let us know within 30 days of changing the term or amount.
 This is subject to conditions which are explained in the Key Features document.

 What happens to the policy if no claim is made before the end of the policy term?

 When the policy reaches the end of its term without a claim arising, the policy then ends and becomes valueless.

 If the life assured dies within the policy term, how much would the policy pay out?